AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56023-widget-content-not-updating-on-the-cms-page.md

     ```

 1. Open the created page on the frontend.
 Ensure that it is cached.
-1. Select "Set Product as New" to "Yes" for any of the products.
+1. From the Backend open Catalog->Products.
 1. Open the created CMS page on the frontend again.

 <u>Expected results</u>: